 Since this date, Puerto Vallarta has quickly become one of the most popular gay marriage destinations.

-We found Puerto Vallarta to be very relaxed and very gay friendly, particularly in the “Zona Romantica” Old Town, which is the heart of the city's gay scene.
+We found Puerto Vallarta to be safe, relaxed and very gay friendly, particularly in the “Zona Romantica” Old Town, which is the heart of the city's gay scene.
 We felt super comfortable walking the streets holding hands here.

 We never had any problems booking double beds in (non-gay!) hotels here.
 Locals are incredibly welcoming and clearly accustomed to seeing gay guys.